 Why Dogs Eat Mulch?

 Dogs are chewers by nature, especially young puppies.
-Dogs will sometimes chew on wood because they are lacking in nutrients, but mostly it is out of boredom or curiosity that they end up in the mulch.
-If possible, keep your dog contained to an area of the yard where you do not have any mulch and be careful when you take your dog out to public areas that have mulch.
+Dogs will sometimes chew on wood because they are lacking in nutrients, but mostly it is out of boredom or curiosity.
+If possible, keep your dog contained in an area of the yard where you don’t have any mulch, and be careful when you take your dog out to public areas that have mulch.

 Types of Mulch Safe for Pets